If we sin against someone, must we confess our sin to them?

 Confess Your Sins To God

-First, Scripture says that when we sin, we sin against God.
+First, Scripture says that whenever we sin, we sin against God.
 An excellent passage is Psalm 51:3-5, where King David admits that he sinned against the Lord.
-A search of the Bible reveals that at least fifteen times the Bible refers to sinning against God or the Lord.
+A search of the Bible reveals that at least fifteen times the Bible refers to our sins being against God.
 A few examples are Exodus 10:16; Numbers 32:23; Deuteronomy 1:41 and Jeremiah 40:3.
 Another important Scripture says we can also commit a sin against a person, and in the process we sin against Christ.

 And so, by sinning against the brethren and wounding their conscience when it is weak, you sin against Christ.
 1 Corinthians 8:12 (NASB)